aspose-zip/Aspose-Zip-Reference-Tutorials/content/english/net/rar-archive/decrypt-rar-archive/_index.md

 Before diving into the tutorial, make sure you have the following prerequisites in place:

 1. Aspose.Zip for .NET Library: Ensure that you have the Aspose.Zip library installed in your .NET project.
-You can download it from the [official Aspose.Zip documentation](https://reference.aspose.com/zip/net/).
+You can download it from the [Aspose.Zip documentation](https://reference.aspose.com/zip/net/).

 2. Document Directory: Set up a directory where your encrypted RAR archive is located.
 Replace "Your Document Directory" in the example code with the actual path to this directory.